-The peak incidence of ARF occurs in those age 5 to 15 years, with a decline thereafter such that cases are rare in adults older than age 35 years.1 First attacks are rare in the very young; only 5% of first episodes arise in children younger than age 5 years, and the disease is almost unheard of in those younger than age 2 years.
-Recurrent attacks are most frequent in adolescence and young adulthood and are diagnosed infrequently after age 45 years.
+The peak incidence of ARF occurs in those aged 5 to 15 years, with a decline thereafter such that cases are rare in adults aged > 35 years.1 First attacks are rare in the very young; only 5% of first episodes arise in children aged < 5 years, and the disease is almost unheard of in those younger than aged < 2 years.
+Recurrent attacks are most frequent in adolescence and young adulthood and are diagnosed infrequently after 45 years of age.
 By contrast, RHD, which usually represents the accumulated damage from multiple ARF episodes in childhood, is most highly prevalent in the young adult years.5

 ARF is equally common in males and females, but RHD is more common in females in almost all populations.5,6 Whether this trend is a result of innate susceptibility, increased exposure to GAS because of greater involvement of women in child rearing, or reduced access to preventive medical care for females is unclear.1 No association with ethnic origin has been found.
 There is some evidence that between 3% and 6% of any population is susceptible to ARF.7